Lane filtering is legal almost right across Australia, allowing riders to slip through stationary and slow-moving traffic.

 But don’t hate motorcycle riders or be jealous of us.
 Be thankful that we are there as we are making the roads better for you!

-You drivers seem to have a show of animosity toward riders, but we know it’s probably just jealousy.
+Some of you drivers seem to have some animosity toward riders, but we hope it’s probably just jealousy.

 You see us as freedom-loving easy riders who slip through the traffic and enjoy the sunshine, while you’re stuck in traffic.
-We now you’d love to be riding with us.
+We know you’d love to be riding with us.

 The only time you aren’t jealous of us is when it’s raining and miserable, but I hate to tell you this – we are still enjoying ourselves underneath our helmets and wet gear.
 Sorry.